 What Will Lower Your Rates

-There are also many factors that can lower your insurance rates, but be warned – if you tell your insurance company you qualify for these items but they find out you were misleading them, your policy will be cancelled and you may even be prosecuted for fraud.
+Insurance companies consider many factors that can help lower your insurance rates, but be warned – if you tell your insurance company you qualify for these discounts but they find out you were misleading them, your policy will be cancelled and you may even be prosecuted for fraud.